 Suddenly, cold air caressed her legs.
 Kate turned around instantly but the only thing she saw was David standing outside and waiting for her.
 Fine, I’m coming now, she thought to herself but then she noticed another stone chest, identical to that one in the temple of Karnak.

-She would be probably still attached to the chest, if it wasn’t for David that called her name.
+She would be probably still attached to the chest if it wasn’t for David that called her name.
 Kate instantly closed the lid and walked outside.
-The moment she stepped on the sand, the majestic door started closing behind her.
+The moment she laid her feet on the hot sand, the majestic door started closing behind her.

 “What have you been doing there for so long?”